-Derek EmersonDirector of Public Affairs and Events
+Derek EmersonDirector of Public Engagement, Events and Conferences

 Derek Emerson ’85 is currently the director of Public Affairs and Events, where he has the opportunity to work with public relations, community outreach, events and conferences.
 He also oversees the Great Performance Series and has been teaching English 113 since 2005.